 Sometimes you just need a bit of extra scrubbing power for burnt on food.
 And the method above is easily modified to make something for times like this.

 I make rag rugs using old cut up jersey clothing and burlap cloth. (see my post on rag rug making) Hessian or old coffee sacks are perfect for up cycling to make rag rugs.
 Or buy hessian here.
 (Or here in the U.S.A) But again you do tend to end up with small off cuts of sacking.
 And these can be used instead of the muslin or old tea towelling to make a slightly more abrasive version of the unsponge.

 Just cut the bottom layer in burlap instead of muslin/towelling.
 A good tip is to make your turning hole slightly larger for this type, as the stiff burlap layer can be harder to push through.

 Again these are fully washable (wash with your normal laundry every 3-4 days depending on use), but let air dry instead of tumble drying.
-And again, once they wear out, cut top and compost.
+And again, once they wear out, cut up and compost.